 If you do not wish to claim redundancy but the lay-off or short-time situation continues, the question arises as to whether it is a temporary situation.
 If it becomes apparent that it is no longer temporary then the situation is now a redundancy rather than a lay-off or short-time working.
 It is the employer who initially decides whether or not there is a redundancy situation.
 If there is a dispute about this it should be referred to the Employment Appeals Tribunal to make a decision.

 In the case of workers who have been laid off for an average period of more than 12 weeks during the 4 years prior to redundancy, the provisions relating to lay off above will not apply until the end of that average period.
 If you are a seasonal worker, therefore, there will normally be no question of redundancy until the usual commencement time of your seasonal work.
 If you are not then re-employed, the question of redundancy arises, but not until then.

 If you have been laid off or on short-time working for 4 weeks or more, you may give your employer notice of your intention to claim a redundancy payment on form RP9 (pdf).

 If your employer has not paid your redundancy lump sum, you should apply to your employer for it using form RP77 (pdf).
 If your employer still refuses to pay it, you can apply to the Department of Social Protection for direct payment from the Social Insurance Fund.
-You apply online using form RP50 as follows:
+This must be done online using form RP50 as follows:

-You may also be interested in reading through this list of frequently asked questions about redundancy.
+You can read this list of frequently asked questions about redundancy.